junxit/us-congress-bills-114/metadata.md

 - 2015-01-27 — Mr. Walker moved to suspend the rules and pass the bill.
 - 2015-01-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H607)
 - 2015-01-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H607)
+- 2015-01-28 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.